hariramprasanth/azure-networking/networking-vnet-pairing/README.md

    - Select vnet-2 and enable allow forwarded traffic

 ![alt text](image-1.png)

+Note: here both vnet peering willbe created in both vnets.
+So, you can access vm-1 from vm-2 and vice versa. if we delete peering from one side, then communication will be lost and another vnet-peering will also be deleted.

  9. Now try to curl http://10.0.0.4 (private ip of vm-1)
  10. It will succeed.